philrae2/Logseq/pages/DigitalProductManagement-StudyGuide (highlights).md

 	  chances of achieving n successes in N trials.
 The Poisson Distribution with a 31% binomial probability shows that once you add more than 5 users to a test group, returns diminish drastically—the more users you add to a test group, the less you’ll learn. ([View Highlight](https://read.readwise.io/read/01grqr99qnkp0cmy5207nryqdw))
-	- Storymaps and User Stories
-	  A storymap is fundamentally telling the story of how a user accomplishes their goals in your product.
+	- Storymaps and User Stories A storymap is fundamentally telling the story of how a user accomplishes their goals in your product.
 This technique is very helpful is for anyone who has ever struggled with a backlog.
 Yes, backlogs for mature products can be all over the place.
 But, backlogs for innovations need to align to a story.
 A storymap serves as a bridge between product vision and product backlog.
 It enables coherent MVP and future releases that accomplish user goals.
 Stories will often emerge from building the map.
 It also helps create a shared understanding of the problem and solution for the team and for stakeholders.
-	  Two fundamental pieces of information must be combined to create a Story Map:
-	  Personas - Representation of a group of customers with common behaviors ([View Highlight](https://read.readwise.io/read/01grqra664x7v652d3s93n0arq))
+Two fundamental pieces of information must be combined to create a Story Map: Personas - Representation of a group of customers with common behaviors ([View Highlight](https://read.readwise.io/read/01grqra664x7v652d3s93n0arq))
 	- Persona Jobs / Goals - Key tasks or goals to be completed from the Customer perspective A Story Map is also useful for high level prioritization and deciding what should and should not be part of the Minimum viable product.
 The terms used with story mapping are here too, for example the backbone, user activity, user tasks etc. Over time this has evolved so that the bigger things are on the top and the smaller items with more detail are lower down.
 What you need to do first is higher than what you will need to do later on.
 A task is usually something that will be completed in a single session.
 Goals often happen in multiple sessions.
 Lastly, a Story Map really helps visualizing prioritization – far easier than reading through pages of user stories.
 This help you when roadmapping. ([View Highlight](https://read.readwise.io/read/01grqra9hwb23nzqbkbnwkyxzf))
 - New highlights added [[2023-02-12]] at 1:01 PM
+  collapsed:: true
 	- A User Story is a high-level requirement that has just enough detail to allow developers to produce a high-level estimate.
 It is a place holder for a conversation between the PM (or customer/stakeholders) and the development team. ([View Highlight](https://read.readwise.io/read/01grqryhmp0ce40bjscyws5v93))